Frequently Asked Questions

 Tell me more…

-During high tides of the new moon, tides can reach 14 metres (46 ft) and during low tides of the new moon, tides can recede 30 cm (1 ft) below Chart Datum.
+During high tides of the new and full moon, tides can reach 14 metres (46 ft) and during low tides of the new moon, tides can recede 30 cm (1 ft) below Chart Datum.

 Tell me more…

 The nutrient-rich waters of the Bay of Fundy are famous for attracting more than 12 species of whales.
 This means we have some of the best whale watching experiences in the world.
-Whales may be spotted from a number of places along the New Brunswick coast, but the best place to see them or book a whale watching tour is Grand Manan Island.
-The best time to view is from Mid-August to Mid-September.
+Whales may be spotted from a number of places along the New Brunswick coast, but the best place to see them or book a whale watching tour is in the South-Western corner of New Brunswick at St. Andrews, Grand Manan, and Deer Island.
+The best time to view is from Mid-August to Mid-October.

 Consider the erosion effect of 100 billion tons of water moving in and out of the Bay twice every 24 hours.
 By visiting our Interpretive Centre Exhibit you can travel back in time to witness the formation of the Bay of Fundy, and our famous “Flowerpot” Rocks, created by the winds and tides over millions of years!